fabric8-ui/fabric8-ui/README.md

 To connect to the dev enviornment instances:
 * `export FABRIC8_WIT_API_URL="http://api.prod-preview.openshift.io/api/"`
 * `export FABRIC8_RECOMMENDER_API_URL="http://api-bayesian.dev.rdu2c.fabric8.io/api/v1/"`
+* `export FABRIC8_FORGE_API_URL="https://forge.api.prod-preview.openshift.io"`

 to your `.bash_profile` and reload the shell.

+#### Note: When adding new environment variables for new api's that are needed in the code:
+You will need to update  /config/webpack.[dev|prod|...].js in order for the correct values to be picked up in the webpack build process.

 ## VS Code